From research scientist to yoga teacher.

 I work one-on-one and in group sessions, supporting clients that have experienced stress, anxiety, complex trauma, PTSD, and eating disorders.
 I also work with community organisations in programs that support individuals experiencing complex mental illness and alcohol and other drug rehabilitation.

 Kathie (PhD, Psychology) has over 13 years of academic research experience.
 During that time she published research and lectured on topics such as emotional memory, personality psychology, biological psychology, behavioural neuroscience, cognition, and molecular biology.

-After obtaining her doctorate in 2009 she spent 8 years working as a research academic.
-In her postdoctoral work she examined how early life environmental factors linked to schizophrenia development can change adult brain functioning and behavior.
-She has held research positions in New Zealand (University of Canterbury, and Otago), the USA (Yale University), and in Australia (The University of Queensland) as well as lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).
+She has held research positions in New Zealand (University of Canterbury, and Otago), The USA (Yale University), and in Australia (The Queensland Brain Institute); as well as lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).

 The Transition to Yoga

 After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that could be of greater benefit to more people while being aligned with my core passions.
 Being interested in the transformational effects of yoga, I was following research on how beneficial yoga practices can be for mental health and well-being.
 As the field was growing, I knew this was the space I wanted to be working in.

 Teaching yoga since 2016, Kathie has over 700 hr of yoga teacher training, and transitioned to teaching yoga full-time in 2018.
 Being trained as a research scientist, means that she is drawn towards methods that have an evidence-base for facilitating the effectiveness of yoga.